-All significant inter-company accounts and transactions among these three entities have been eliminated.
-The consolidated financial statements have been prepared on the accrual basis of accounting in accordance with accounting principles generally accepted in the United States of America.
+The accompanying combined financial statements reflect the accounts of SPI, SPE and SPL.
+All inter-company accounts and transactions among these three entities have been eliminated for this combination.
+The combined financial statements have been prepared on the accrual basis of accounting in accordance with accounting principles generally accepted in the United States of America.